 IObit Malware Fighter Pro may be crammed with features, but its main console is simple and straightforward.
 There's a clear display of your security status, a large Smart Scan button, and a tiny toolbar on the left-hand side.

 Malware Fighter Pro has several other tools which work in the background.
 Homepage Protection prevents malicious changes to your browser home page and search engine, while anti-tracking clears tracking cookies when your browser closes, and DNS Protect makes it easy to set custom DNS servers, and prevents malware changing them.
-We didn't test these in depth but they all have some value, and aren't the type of features you'll normally get with the competition.
+We didn't test these in depth, but they all have some value, and aren't the type of features you'll normally get with the competition.

-Our tests are too small-scale to give a definitive picture of antivirus accuracy, so normally we would check how a product is reviewed by the major testing labs.
+IObit Malware Fighter Pro had average detection results in our tests, but as they are too small-scale to give a definitive picture of antivirus accuracy, we normally check how a product is reviewed by the major testing labs.
 Unfortunately, that's not possible here as IObit isn't covered by any of them.

 Adding IObit's own engine may help protect you from even more threats, but we're unconvinced.
 It mostly raised false alarms for us.

 With no information available from other sources, we decided to try an additional test of our own.
 We've developed a custom ransomware simulator which spiders through a specific folder tree on our test system, finding and encrypting potentially thousands of media and document files.
 Would Malware Fighter be able to protect against a threat it had never seen before?

 Well, no. The antivirus engine didn't detect or block the threat.
 Bitdefender's own products block it with ease, reinforcing the idea that you're not getting the same level of protection with Malware Fighter.